Define once. Run everywhere.

 stacktora.json is a small, machine-readable record of your stack (no secrets) — handy for version control and future tooling.

-Plus optional outputs you can toggle on: a multi-stage Dockerfile, Kubernetes manifests, a Taskfile.yml, .editorconfig, .pre-commit-config, .envrc (direnv), .gitpod.yml, a .devcontainer (VS Code / Codespaces), and an app/ folder when you add a mobile client.
+Plus optional outputs you can toggle on: a multi-stage Dockerfile, Kubernetes manifests, a fly.toml for Fly.io, a vercel.json for the optional web frontend, a starter supabase/config.toml, a Taskfile.yml, .editorconfig, .pre-commit-config, .envrc (direnv), .gitpod.yml, a .devcontainer (VS Code / Codespaces), and an app/ folder when you add a mobile client.

 depends_on gates the app on healthy dependencies — so "clone to running" is minutes, not a debugging session.Make targets